aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/pivot-tables/formatting-pivot-table/format-pivot-table-cells/_index.md

 {{% alert color="primary" %}}

 Sometimes, you want to format pivot table cells.
-For example, you want to apply a background color to pivot table cells.
-Aspose.Cells provides two methods [**PivotTable.formatAll()**](https://reference.aspose.com/cells/java/com.aspose.cells/pivottable#formatAll-com.aspose.cells.Style-) and [**PivotTable.format()**](https://reference.aspose.com/cells/java/com.aspose.cells/pivottable#format-int-int-com.aspose.cells.Style-), which you can use for this purpose.
+For example, you want to apply a background color to the pivot table cells.
+Aspose.Cells provides two methods [**PivotTable.formatAll()**](https://reference.aspose.com/cells/java/com.aspose.cells.pivottable#formatAll-com.aspose.cells.Style-) and [**PivotTable.format()**](https://reference.aspose.com/cells/java/com.aspose.cells.pivottable#format-int-int-com.aspose.cells.Style-), which you can use for this purpose.

-[**PivotTable.formatAll()**](https://reference.aspose.com/cells/java/com.aspose.cells/pivottable#formatAll-com.aspose.cells.Style-) applies the style to the entire pivot table while [**PivotTable.format()**](https://reference.aspose.com/cells/java/com.aspose.cells/pivottable#format-int-int-com.aspose.cells.Style-) applies the style to a single cell of the pivot table.
+[**PivotTable.formatAll()**](https://reference.aspose.com/cells/java/com.aspose.cells.pivottable#formatAll-com.aspose.cells.Style-) applies the style to the entire pivot table while [**PivotTable.format()**](https://reference.aspose.com/cells/java/com.aspose.cells.pivottable#format-int-int-com.aspose.cells.Style-) applies the style to a single cell of the pivot table.

 {{% /alert %}}

-The following sample code formats the entire pivot table with a light blue color and then formats the second table row yellow.
+The following sample code formats the entire pivot table with a light blue color and then formats the second row of the table yellow.

 **The input pivot table, before executing the code**

 ![todo:image_alt_text](format-pivot-table-cells_1.png)

-**The ouput pivot table, after the executing the code**
+**The output pivot table, after executing the code**

 ![todo:image_alt_text](format-pivot-table-cells_2.png)